somercic1/Web-technologies/README.md

 # Web-technologies
-Projects from HTML, CSS and JavaScript (University project)
+Projects in HTML, CSS and JavaScript (University project)